briankrznarich/jmdictdb/README.txt

    ~/public_html/cgi-bin/ for the cgi files and ~/public_html/lib/ for the supporting library files.

+   IMPORTANT: the webserver should deny access to the lib/ directory as it contains sensitive infomation in some files.  'make web' will install a .htaccess file that restricts access but you may need to use a "AllowOverride Limit" or equivalent in the Apache configuration to allow it to take effect.

 11. Create a config.ini file (use the python/lib/config.sample file
    as a guide).
 The config.ini file should go in the same directory as the library files: in python/lib/ if you are serving the files